 To extend the reach and positive environmental impact of its new Eco Refills, Cif wanted to create a ‘bottle for life’ for sale and delivery direct to consumers through e-commerce channels.

 The key challenge for the project was to change people’s perceptions of the inherent value of a spray cleaner bottle.
 Over decades, single-use and disposal behaviour has become deeply ingrained.
-The role for design, therefore, was to create a structure and user experience that would reward continuous use.
+The role for design, therefore, was to create a unique packaging structure and user experience that would reward continuous use.

 Designing for e-commerce requires a different mindset as the usual category rules for the retail shelf are removed.
 This freed us up to explore how far we could move the semantic of the product away from the category norms of functionality and ergonomics to the broader context of its use; the home environment and a product design you would be proud to leave out.